 This tour opens up an array of wonderful sights in Tuscany – from the well known towns, through to producer visits and lesser known spots.

 This allows you to visit the charming small towns of Tuscany, and to immerse yourself in the classic Tuscan countryside.
+Only by getting into these harder to reach areas do you really get a feel for the heartland of this region.

 The tour features a combination of cuisine, history and culture, as well as leaving time for you to soak up the atmosphere in these unmissable destinations.